Making the Flight Search and Booking Experience More Transparent

 From the initial research I discovered the 3 C’s of airline travel : cost, comfort and control.
 Users make most of their decisions based on cost first.
 Users also want to be in control of their experience, knowing exactly what to expect.
 They also value their comfort.
 I will see how I can translate these needs into actionable items in the website design.

-AnalysING research findings
+Analyzing research findings

 How might we?